oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 5. A pop up "**Authorized Representative of the Company**" will appear where you have to do the following:

-   Fill out the "**Company Name**",
+   Fill out the "**Company Name**"

-   Read the terms of use and check the checkbox if you agree,
+   Read the terms of use and check the checkbox if you agree

    Click the "**Save**" button.